Sacrificing His Core Supporters in a Race Against Defeat

 If the conclusions of several recent government forums are to be believed, the new framework presents a more realistic picture of Afghanistan’s future.
 Most notable is the government’s acknowledgment of the devastating impact of corruption and its serious commitment to tackle it.
 These steps will help the government gain international confidence and support and will also promote investments in key sectors, such as infrastructure, energy, and natural resources.
 Further, even as Kabul has recognized the country’s significant natural resources, it has taken note of the logistical challenges it must address before developing a mining industry that can serve as a backbone for economic development.

 Afghanistan is rich in mineral deposits.
-The total value of the country’s mineral deposits has been estimated to be between $1 trillion and $3 trillion, including $420 billion worth of iron ore, $274 billion worth of recent World Bank study, if the country appropriately develops its mining industry, it will likely contribute two or three percent annually to GDP by 2021.
+The total value of the country’s mineral deposits has been estimated to be between $1 trillion and $3 trillion, including $420 billion worth of iron ore, $274 billion worth of copper, concentrations of gold with an estimated value of $25 billion, $81 billion in niobium deposits, and $50 billion worth of cobalt.
+And demand is high.
+According to a recent World Bank study, if the country appropriately develops its mining industry, it will likely contribute two or three percent annually to GDP by 2021.
 The potential revenues during the first stage from the Mes Aynak copper and Hajigak iron ore mines alone have been estimated at around $322 million annually.
 According to the same report, the revenues would increase to $923 million each year during the second stage of the project.
 Exploitation of a natural gas field in Sheberghan, other verified gas fields, and verified deposits of rare-earth minerals would offer additional revenue sources.